EXCLUSIVE! Jules LeBlanc and Jayden Bartels open up about quarantine, their new show and why they're #BFFgoals

 GL: Who was Jayden’s celeb crush when she was younger?

-GL: Which reality show would Annie do best on?
+GL: Which reality show would Jules do best on?

 Jayden: The Amazing Race—with me as her partner!

 GL: What’s the #1 song Jayden loves to sing in the car with you?

 GL: If you two were stuck on a deserted island, how would Jayden help?